geoffyli/agent-assisted-learning-kit/src/commands/learning-init.md

 Initialize a new learning session through interactive specification gathering, creating complete learning plans.

 ## Command Description
 This command creates a comprehensive learning session in the `learn/` directory through guided interaction.
-Instead of empty templates, it builds a complete specification by asking targeted questions and generating detailed learning plans based on user responses.
+It will instruct agent to interact with user, asking targeted questions, and generate detailed learning specification based on user responses.

 ## Command Usage
 ```